InternetFreedomFoundation/archive/content/post/we-urge-a-rethink-on-the-proposed-self-censorship-for-video-streaming-platforms.md

 +++
-author = "Apar Gupta"
+author = 'Apar Gupta'
-categories = ["Censorship"]
+categories = ['Censorship']
 date = 2019-01-17T05:23:20Z
-description = ""
+description = ''
 draft = false
-slug = "we-urge-a-rethink-on-the-proposed-self-censorship-for-video-streaming-platforms"
+slug = 'we-urge-a-rethink-on-the-proposed-self-censorship-for-video-streaming-platforms'
-summary = "A new proposal for self-censorship for online streaming platforms is being privately considered for endorsement by the Government.
-It is likely to lead to greater censorship and throttle creativity and freedom of speech. " tags = ["Censorship"] title = "We urge for a rethink on the proposed self-censorship norms for video streaming platforms"
+summary = 'A new proposal for self-censorship for online streaming platforms is being privately considered for endorsement by the Government.
+It is likely to lead to greater censorship and throttle creativity and freedom of speech. ' tags = ['Censorship'] title = 'We urge for a rethink on the proposed self-censorship norms for video streaming platforms'

 +++